kubernetes/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 ### Changing the CPU Manager Policy

-Since the CPU manger policy can only be applied when kubelet spawns new pods, simply changing from "none" to "static" won't apply to existing pods.
-So in order to properly change the CPU manager policy on a node, perform the following steps:
+Since the CPU manger policy can only be applied when kubelet spawns new pods, changing from "none" to "static" won't apply to existing pods.
+To properly change the CPU manager policy on a node, perform the following steps:

 1. [Drain](/docs/tasks/administer-cluster/safely-drain-node) the node.
 2. Stop kubelet.
 3. Remove the old CPU manager state file.
 The path to this file is `/var/lib/kubelet/cpu_manager_state` by default.
-This clears the state maintained by the CPUManager so that the cpu-sets set up by the new policy won’t conflict with it.
+Removing this file clears the state maintained by the CPU manager, so this prevents conflicts when you apply the cpu-set using the new policy.
 4. Edit the kubelet configuration to change the CPU manager policy to the desired value.
 5. Start kubelet.